Fees & Passes

 The National Park Service has designated the following fee free days for 2016:

-Bryce Canyon National Park will waive the $25 entrance fee during the fee-free periods.
+Bryce Canyon National Park will waive entrance fees during the fee-free periods.
 The entrance stations will be staffed to provide maps, information and to sell annual park passes.

 The waiver does not include other fees such as camping.
 As these fee-free days may be extra busy with traffic and parking congestion, visitors are encouraged to ride the park's free shuttle when available.